Martin-Idel/library_examples/best_practices.md

 ## Versioning

-### SONAME versioning

-- Coarse grained.
+- Use soname versioning for "real" libraries.
 If library changes fast, this is probably not very good
 - Increase SONAME version when ABI changes, i.e. `mylib.so.1`
 - Format or "real name" is not fixed.
 In glibc it is "current, revision, age", where "age" reflects backwards compatibility.
 - Often used for "real version": semantic versioning i.e. `mylib.so.1.2.4` (e.g. MongoDB - OGRE3D, but there, the "real name"=soname is also the soname)
 - Have `mylib.so.1` be a symlink to the highest "real version"
 - Have the library `mylib.so` be a symlink to `mylib.so.1`

-### Symbol versioning

-- Better than SONAME as not so coarse grained
-- Way more complicated, avoid...
+- Avoid symbol versioning - too complicated

 ## Symbol visibility